WayU/wutils/README.md

 Code is bad and unoptimized, but this is my first project so forgive :)

 - Aim Assist
-- AutoFish (Propably can't be disabled and is badly made.
+- AutoFish (Propably can't be disabled and is badly made.)
+- Triggerbot (works somehow)

 ### How to use
-Put in ur farbric mods folder.
+Put in ur fabric mods folder.
 Keybinds are in the minecraft settings.

 ### License